IQSS/dataverse/doc/sphinx-guides/source/installation/oauth2.rst

 Dataverse Side
 ~~~~~~~~~~~~~~

-First, set OAuth2CallbackUrl to the value you used in the previous step, for example:

-``curl -X PUT -d https://dataverse.example.edu/oauth2/callback.xhtml http://localhost:8080/api/admin/settings/OAuth2CallbackUrl``

 As explained under "Auth Modes" in the :doc:`config` section, available authentication providers are stored in the ``authenticationproviderrow`` database table and can be listed with this command:

 ``curl http://localhost:8080/api/admin/authenticationProviders``